-Most important to this organization, the Truman Courthouse in Independence, Missouri, is the permanent home of the Jackson County Historical Society.
-We have spent many years in the Courthouse and make available to the public a History Center; an Archives and Research Center (available by appointment); a museum of art; and, Harry S. Truman's office and courtroom (available for guided tours Monday through Friday at 11 a.m. and 2 p.m.).
+Most important to this organization, the Historic Truman Courthouse in Independence, Missouri, is the permanent home of the Jackson County Historical Society.
+We have spent many years in the Courthouse and make available to the public our History Center; an Archives and Research Center (available by appointment); the Jackson County Museum of Art; and Harry S Truman's office and courtroom (available for guided tours Tuesday through Friday at 11 a.m. and 2 p.m.).

 You can "wind the clock" as the teenagers of yore once did with a stroll around the Courthouse, or perhaps pay a visit to some of the local establishments.
 Surrounding the courthouse on the square are a number of local retailers and restaurants in addition to other historical sites--such as the 1859 Jail, Marshal's Home and Museum--for all to enjoy.